ygagneja99/term-insurance-assistant/README.md

 ## License

-This project is proprietary and confidential.
-All rights reserved.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the license included with this repository.

 ## Support